GLOBAL MARKETS-Cooler inflation keeps stocks up, dollar and yields down | Headlines

 U.S. stocks rose again and global equities hit new highs for 2023 on Thursday, while the dollar and Treasury yields continued to slide, as slowing U.S. inflation stoked bets that the Federal Reserve will pause rate hikes after this month.
 Wall Street's main stock indexes built on Wednesday's sharp gains after data showed that consumer prices rose modestly in June, registering the smallest annual increase in more than two years.

 Market strategists at Citigroup said in a note on Thursday that slower job growth and softer-than-expected core consumer prices "finally lend some support to the Fed’s preferred narrative that supply and demand are coming into balance, allowing inflation to cool."
-"We’ve been expecting a subsequent hike in September, but recent data raise the probability it’s delayed to November," they added.

-DISMAL CHINA DATA Investors in Asia shook off dismal China trade data, which showed both exports and imports contracted at a worse-than-expected pace last month, betting that the latest bad news will trigger more stimulus measures.

-MSCI's broadest index of Asia-Pacific shares outside Japan surged about 2%, bolstered by a 2.6% jump in Hong Kong's Hang Seng index and a 1.6% gain in Australia's resources-heavy shares.
-Japan's Nikkei rose 1.5%.
+DISMAL CHINA DATA

 The International Monetary Fund said on Thursday that first-quarter global growth slightly outpaced projections in its April forecasts, but data since then has shown a mixed picture, with "pockets of resilience" alongside signs of slowing momentum.
+BOND RELIEF

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)